zehaha/DjangoBasics/README.md

 You can now upload images!
 The image app is in the admin page.
 Just use the ImageField to upload a file.
 It will automatically be sent to the media folder, under images.
 I added some samples to the homepage.
 Look at the home template to see how to serve images from the media folder.
 IMPORTANT NOTE: For the image app to work, you need to install a Python program called Pillow, a Python Imaging Library fork.
 Just open the command prompt and enter "pip install pillow", like what you did with Django.

-Integrated layout with back-end!
+Integrated the layout with the back-end!
 See DCS_Website/views.py and templates/home/home.html to see how to fetch data from the database.
 Static files like non-user-uploaded images, stylesheets, etc. can be found in images/static because for some reason, the django staticfiles app can't find them if they aren't in another app folder.
 Might be fixed in a later update.

 Curricula may now be downloaded from the programs page.
 Creating a new app wasn't necessary, but the files DCS_Website.urls and DCS_Website.views look kinda messy now.
 The pdfs can be found in media/programs.

+Integrated the NEW layout with the back-end (ish)!
+I wasn't sure how to put the news, events, and announcements in the homepage, so I just included the old templates so you guys can see how to fetch things from the database.
+The carousel and the gallery can display user-uploaded images from the media folder now, though.
+The people page is still empty!
+Anyway, good luck, guys.
+We'll miss you!